Fun Things to Do in Kansas City For Adults

 Rosedale Memorial Arch

 The Rosedale Memorial Arch is a beautifully designed arch based on the Arc De Triomphe in Paris.
-It was created by a Rosedale resident, John LeRoy Marshall and dedicated in 1924 to local veterans who served in World War I. In 1993, a historic marker was added as a tribute to those who served in World War II, Korean, and Vietnam conflicts.
+It was created by a Rosedale resident, John LeRoy Marshall, and dedicated in 1924 to local veterans who served in World War I. In 1993, a historic marker was added as a tribute to those who served in World War II, Korean, and Vietnam conflicts.

-The Rosedale Memorial Arch is a majestic sight to see while it also provides an amazing view of the downtown area.
+The Rosedale Memorial Arch is a majestic sight to see and it also provides an amazing view of the downtown area.
 We both really enjoy history and find military tributes to be personally humbling as both of Logan’s grandfathers served as did one of mine.